OVAL-Community/OVAL/guidelines/community-organization/oval-leadership-board.rst

 OVAL Leadership Board
 =====================

-**Notice:**

-*Posted April 25, 2024*

-The Center for Internet Security has announced to the OVAL board that they intend to relinquish their role as the OVAL Sponsor by the end of 2024.
-The board and CIS are working on a transition plan, including the identification of a new sponsor.
-If your organization is interested in sponsoring this active community composed of top security experts, system administrators, and software developers from industry, government, and academia, please reach out to oval@cisecurity.org.

 In general, members of the OVAL Leadership Board are:

 * Responsible for steering the OVAL Mission, Use Cases and providing guidance to other key strategic artifacts including the OVAL Design Principles